estnltk/estnltk_resources/README.md

 This repository contains the index of EstNLTK's downloadable resources.

-The file `resources_index.json` should have the following structure:
+The file `resources_index.json` should have the following format:

 ```yaml
 {